Corporate Responsibility

 An end to coal

 Insurance companies influence the risks that companies can take.
-VIG Insurance Group uses this lever to help create a more environmentally friendly economy.
+VIG uses this lever to help create a more environmentally friendly economy.
 The decision to withdraw from the coal sector was already part of its climate change strategy in 2019.
 No new policies are being issued for coal mining or coal-fired power plant projects.
 Existing policies in this area are being gradually reduced.
-In 2021, coal risks in the corporate business were reduced by 74% compared to 2019.
+In 2022, coal risks in the corporate business were reduced by 77% compared to 2019.

-VIG Insurance Group analyses climate risks and develops measures to reduce them.
+VIG analyses climate risks and develops measures to reduce them

 Recommendations for reducing risk for corporate and large customers